juliendorra/vector-monitor/README.md

 1.  **Using the Sender Page (`sender_peer.html`):**
     *   Ensure the "Target Monitor Peer ID" field is populated with the ID of the DVG Monitor window you opened (this should be automatic if you used the "Generate ID" and "Open Monitor" buttons).
     *   The "DVG Assembly Program Text:" CodeMirror editor area will be pre-filled with an example DVG assembly program (a looping square).
 You can select other examples from the "Load Example Program:" dropdown, or write/paste your own DVG assembly.
 (See "DVG Command Reference" below).
-    *   (Optional) You can specify a "Desired Display VPS" to influence the monitor's drawing speed.
+    *   (Optional) You can specify setting to influence the monitor's drawing speed, glow, dwelling time, etc.
     *   Click the "Connect & Send Commands" button (or use Cmd/Ctrl+Enter shortcut from the editor).

 2.  **On the DVG Monitor Page (`monitor_display.html`):**